 For IHCPs providing only traditional health care practices (and no other DMC-ODS services): If an EBP(s) does not exist for the population(s) of focus and types of problems or disorders being addressed, the IHCP may notify DHCS that it intends to rely on complementary practices (such as culturally adapted practices, Community Defined Evidence Practices, and/or culturally promising practices).
 The submitted policies and procedures should reflect how the complementary practices have been shown to be effective for the population(s) of focus.

-What resources are available for IHCPs if they have questions on the opt-in process?
+What resources are available for IHCPs if they have questions about the opt-in process?

 How quickly will DHCS respond to IHCPs regarding their opt-in package submissions?